percona/postgresql-docs/docs/solutions/postgis-deploy.md

           $ sudo apt install percona-postgis
           ```

+          This installs the set of PostGIS extensions.
+To check what extensions are available, run the following query from the `psql` terminal:

+          ```sql
+          SELECT name, default_version,installed_version
+          FROM pg_available_extensions WHERE name LIKE 'postgis%' or name LIKE 'address%';
+          ```

+        !!! note

+            To enable the `postgis_sfcgal-3` extension on Ubuntu 18.04, you need to manually install the required dependency:

+            ```{.bash data-prompt="$"}
+            $ sudo apt-get install libsfcgal1
+            ```

     === "On RHEL and derivatives"

           ```{.bash data-prompt="$"}
           $ sudo yum install percona-postgis33
           ```

+          This installs the set of PostGIS extensions.
+To check what extensions are available, run the following query from the `psql` terminal:

+          ```sql
+          SELECT name, default_version,installed_version
+          FROM pg_available_extensions WHERE name LIKE 'postgis%' or name LIKE 'address%';
+          ```

 3. Create a database and a schema to store your data.
 A schema is a container that logically segments objects (tables, functions, views, and so on) for better management.
-Run the following commands from the `psql` terminal
+Run the following commands from the `psql` terminal:

     ```sql
     CREATE database nyc;